netsoc/docs/docs/infrastructure/provisioning.md

 3. Enable `nftables` (`systemctl enable nftables`)
 4. Write `net.ipv4.ip_forward=1` into `/etc/sysctl.d/forwarding.conf`

+### WireGuard

+1. Install `wireguard-tools` and `wireguard-dkms` (you'll also need the kernel headers, e.g. `linux-headers` for regular Arch, `linux-raspberrypi-headers` for ARMv7 Raspberry Pis)
+2. Generate private and public key (as root): `wg genkey | sudo tee /etc/wireguard/privkey | wg pubkey > /etc/wireguard/pubkey`
+3. Change private key permissions `chmod 600 /etc/wireguard/privkey`
+4. Create `/etc/wireguard/vpn.conf`:

+    ```hl_lines="2 7"
+    --8<-- "docs/infrastructure/boot/vpn.conf"
+    ```

+    Replace the private key with the contents of `/etc/wireguard/privkey`!
+For each user, create a `[Peer]` section with their public key and a new IP.

+5. Create a client configuration file:

+    ```hl_lines="2 7"
+    --8<-- "docs/infrastructure/boot/vpn-client.conf"
+    ```

+    A private key for the client can be generated with `wg genkey` as before.

+5. Enable and start the WireGuard service: `systemctl enable --now wg-quick@vpn`

 ## Alpine Linux setup

 Make sure the server to be provisioned is set to UEFI mode and boot over PXE